feelinglovelynow/ace-graph-database/README.md

 ## 🙏 JavaScipt's BEST Database!
 * Greetings JavaScript developer!
 If you are looking for a database, you just found the best one!
 * Thanks to JSDoc comments and TypeScript types that Ace generates based on your JSON schema, autocomplete and pre save errors work beautifully for TypeScript AND JavaScript developers!
-* Ace is a Graph Database...
-So one to one, one to many AND many to many relationships in your schema may be queried with 0 joins...
-So (typesafe) queries with relationships that span many levels are fast!
+* Ace is a Graph Database, so one to one, one to many AND many to many relationships in your schema may be queried with 0 joins and typesafe queries that go several relationships deep are fast!
 * Open source (MIT)
 * Data stored as [Cloudflare Durable Objects](https://developers.cloudflare.com/durable-objects/)
 * [$5 monthly to Cloudflare](https://developers.cloudflare.com/durable-objects/platform/pricing/) + ***Ace Graph Database***  provides: